Devanshi (TV series): 14-year leap

 After 14 years, Devanshi and Sakshi have grown up and both left Jwalapuri as per their father's wish.
-However, due her to sister's mental illness, she has to come to Jwalapuri again.
+However, due her to sister's mental illness, she has to come back to Jwalapuri again.
 Sakshi becomes an obstacle in the path of the divas.
 Instead of Sakshi, Devanshi becomes a target of fire bow but Vardhan, now a little cruel towards this superstitious belief, saves her.
-The villagers misunderstand Sakshi for Devanshi and Devanshi for Sakshi.
+The villagers mistake Sakshi for Devanshi and Devanshi for Sakshi.
 They both become targets of the angry villagers and Kusum, but Vardhan always saves them.
 Meanwhile, Devanshi and Vardhan start falling for each other.
 After all everyone finds out that Devanshi is Sakshi and Sakshi is Devanshi.
 Due to this Sakshi is cured of her mental illness and falls in love with Vardhan, but soon realizes that Vardhan is in love with Devanshi.
 Devanshi finds out about Kusum's sins including her parents' death.
 Sakshi and Kusum start plotting against Devanshi, but later Sakshi realizes that Devanshi loves her a lot and stops her plotting.
 Kusum tries to kill her and Devanshi asks her to leave for while, so Sakshi does.
 Devanshi and Vardhan get married.
 With Ishwar's help, she exposes Kusum in front of the villagers, but Kusum manages to escape with Mohan's help.
-There comes Menka, who is married for Vardhan's cousin Golu, but she is in love with Vardhan.
+There comes Menka, who is married to Vardhan's cousin Golu, but she is in love with Vardhan.
 Kusum enters as Menka's bua and plots against Devanshi.
 Devanshi and Vardhan consummate when Kusum and Mohan try to make Menka and Vardhan close.
 Devanshi gets pregnant, but is framed that she is having illegitimate child.
 Ishwar dies from a heart attack caused by Kusum.
 The villagers try to kill Devanshi and she falls in the river and loses her child.
 She plans her revenge.